Felix-Barosio/Dairy_business/README.md

 - HTML - Used to build the structure of the pages.
 - CSS - Used to style the pages.
+- JavaScript - Used to create dynamically updating content.

 ## Reference